Kausalya (actress): Career

 Karumadikkuttan (2001), Sundara Purushan (2001), Shivam (2002), Udayam (2004), Vajram (2004), Maanikyan (2004) and Sooryan (2007).

 She won Filmfare Award for Best Actress – Tamil for her performance in Pooveli.
 She mostly acted in saree-clad and conservative roles.
 By the mid-2000s, she turned character artiste and went on to portray supporting roles in films such as Thirumalai (2003) and Santosh Subramaniam (2008) and ventured into television with the series Manaivi which aired 436 episodes on Sun TV.

 In 2004, she attempted to make a comeback as a lead actress but unfortunately several of her projects became delayed.
 Films such as Thiagarajan's Police which starred her alongside Prashanth, Manadhil with Karthik, Vendumadi Nee Enakku and Rosappoo Chinna Rosappoo with Sathyaraj, were readied but then stalled in quick succession.

-Kausalya returned to the Tamil industry after 6 years with the action film, Poojai (2014).
+Kausalya returned to the Tamil industry after 5 years with the action film, Poojai (2014).

+She was previously seen playing the role of Sukanya in the popular daily soap Amma, has now joined the cast of another popular show, Sundari.

 Personal life

 Kausalya was born in Bangalore, Karnataka.
 Her father Shivashankar Siddalingappa, a Bangalorean, worked as a depot manager at Karnataka State Road Transport Corporation.
 Her mother is half Marathi and half Kannadiga, and was born and brought up in Sri Lanka.
 Her grandmother was from Sri Lanka.